GiacomoCortesi/music-ai-sub/README.md

 ```

 Check [selective-generation](https://openapi-generator.tech/docs/customization/#selective-generation) documentation to only select desired code generation pieces.

+The project use .openapi-generator-ignore to selectively exclude files from generation.
+By default only the openapi spec and the models are regenerated, make sure to tweak the file as needed before regenerating
+code stubs.

 ### Testing
 Run all backend unit tests with pytest: